AjCu/AjCu/README.md

 English
 # Hi!
 I'm Alberto - aka AjCu 👋
 ### I'm a Web Developer, currently working at Siigo as a FullStack.
-- 👀 I’m interested in pretty much everything related to programming and data science.
-- 🌱 I'm also a college student at UNET studying computer engineering and in my free time i'm trying to complete the FullStack path at FreeCodeCamp.
 - 📫 How to reach me: [CodePen Profile][codepen] | [Twitter Profile][twitter] | [Linkedin Profile][linkdein]

 ### Languages and Tools: